ml-ar/kingjamesinteractivehyperlinkedepub/denuded epub/README.txt

 Judith 6:9: Change "they shall be taken" into "they shall not be taken"

-Judith 13:2: Change "And Judith was left along in the tent, and Holofernes lying along" to "And Judith was left alone in the tent, and Holofernes lying along"
+Judith 13:2: Change "And Judith was left along in the tent" to "And Judith was left alone in the tent"

 Judith 11:10: Reject not his word, not respect not

+Ecclesiaticus, A Prologue made by an uncertain Author: Changed "and called home a again" to "and called home again"

+Ecclesiaticus 19:1: Remove the errant capital A, i.e., change "A labouring man that A is given" to "A labouring man that is given"

+Ecclesiaticus 35:7: Change errant period to a comma, i.e., change "The sacrifice of a just man is acceptable. and" to "The sacrifice of a just man is acceptable, and"

 Wisdom 4:4: Change "standing not last" to "standing not fast"

 Wisdom 15:8: Change from "And employing his labours lewdly, he maketh a vain god of the same clay, even he which a little before was made of earth himself, and within a little while after returneth to the same, out when his life which was lent him shall be demanded." to "And employing his labors lewdly, he maketh a vain god of the same clay, even he which a little before was made of earth himself, and within a little while after returneth to the same, out of the which he was taken, when his life which was lent him shall be demanded."

 Wisdom 18:22: Change "So he overcame the destroyer, not with strength of body, nor force of arms, but with a word subdued him that punished, alleging the oaths and covenants made with the fathers." to "So he overcame the destroyer, not with strength of body, nor force of arms, but with a word subdued he him that punished, alleging the oaths and covenants made with the fathers."

+Prayer of Manasseh 1:13: Fix obvious typo, i.e., change "mine iniquites" to "mine iniquities"

 1 Macabees 9:50: Bethel, not Beth-el